 Dinner friends.
 Another it-will-be-done-in-less-than-30-minutes meal.
 Actually, this one is more like 20 minutes.
 All of these meals seem to be staring pasta lately.
 I happen to love pasta.
 I could eat it several times a week so I don't really mind.
 It's fast and easy to stock in the cupboard.

-What I don't like about pasta is tomato sauce.
+What I don't like about typical weeknight pasta is tomato sauce.
 Especially when it comes from a jar.
 Yes, absolutely.
 I'm guilty of stocking the pantry with jarred sauce and dry noodles too.
 Come to think of it, there is probably 3 jars of pasta sauce in my pantry as I type this.
 It is the obvious choice on busy nights.
 But the idea of pasta with a plain tomato sauce makes me want to order take out.